Konstantinos-Sk/tune-system/README.md

 Important notes:
 ----------------
+- It requires a vehicle spawner system at the very least.
 - Create a different database if you can.
 Using the same server and database will result in duplicate connections.
 You can allow them using:
 ```
 mysql_option(DUPLICATE_CONNECTIONS, true);